evert/evert.github.com/_posts/2015/2015-12-09-switching-to-linux.md

 had to get a new machine because I'm starting to look a bit unprofessional.

-However, the lesson I learned so far was that despite the issues I had ran into so far, none of them were dealbreakers.
+However, the lesson I learned so far was that despite the issues I had ran into so far, none of them were deal-breakers.
 Linux on dying laptop was a less frustrating experience than OS X on a 1-year old overpowered iMac.

 So I went out to look for a new laptop with great Linux support.